Decodium (“FT2”) – the fastest mode?

 The “developers” state that the code was based on FT8/FT4 code and AI was used to change the protocol for the higher speed.
 The amount of “development” is probably minor, since I expect that after changing some parameters, much of the code can be used “as is”.

 The software is announced with a lot of fanfare, as if it is a revolutionary invention, which it is simply not.
 My analysis refutes the performance claims made and my impression is that the initiators failed to address fundamental considerations.
-Because otherwise, they would draw the above conclusions and abandon the idea.
+Because otherwise, they would have drawn the above conclusions and abandoned the idea.